LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Skeleton.rst

    solver module to change optional inputs specific to that nonlinear solver.
 These *must* be called after attaching the nonlinear solver to ARKStep, otherwise the optional inputs will be overridden by ARKStep defaults.
-See section :numref:`SUNNonlinSol` for more information on optional inputs.
+See :numref:`SUNNonlinSol` for more information on optional inputs.

 #.
 Set optional inputs

    Call ``ARKStepSet*`` functions to change any optional inputs that control the behavior of ARKStep from their default values.
-See section :numref:`Usage.ARKStep.OptionalInputs` for details.
+See :numref:`ARKODE.Usage.ARKStep.OptionalInputs` for details.

 #.
 Specify rootfinding problem

    Optionally, call :c:func:`ARKStepRootInit()` to initialize a rootfinding problem to be solved during the integration of the ODE system.
-See section :numref:`Usage.ARKStep.RootFinding` for general details, and section :numref:`Usage.ARKStep.OptionalInputs` for relevant optional input calls.
+See :numref:`ARKODE.Usage.ARKStep.RootFinding` for general details, and :numref:`ARKODE.Usage.ARKStep.OptionalInputs` for relevant optional input calls.

 #.
 Advance solution in time